Trump ‘very disappointed’ in Putin as he vows to send Ukraine Patriot missiles ahead of meeting with NATO boss

 “We will send them Patriots which they desperately need because Putin ... really surprised a lot of people,” Trump said.
 “It's little bit of a problem there, I don't like it,” Trump said.

+Trump also said the European Union would be purchasing the American-made weapons that will be ultimately delivered to Ukraine for use against Russia.
+He did not specify the number of Patriots bound for Kyiv but he specifically mentioned the famed American-made system, which he said Ukraine needs “because they do need protection” as Russia continues to attack civilian targets on a near-nightly basis.

-Trump is due to make a “major statement” about Russia on Monday.
-Russia had launched a fresh barrage of drones and missiles on Ukraine over the weekend.
+The president’s pledge to send more weapons to Kyiv came days after he issued a none-too-veiled threat of action against Russia after Moscow’s forces hit a Ukrainian maternity hospital on Friday, injuring nine people, and a fresh barrage of drones and missiles were launched on Ukraine over the weekend.

 Over the weekend, Ukraine’s security agency announced that it had tracked down and killed Russian agents who assassinated a Ukrainian intelligence officer.